snok/pep585-upgrade/README.md

   - id: upgrade-type-hints
 ```

-and while futures imports are added automatically, you
+and while futures imports are added automatically if you're running Python older than `3.9`,
-can also enable them by adding a `--futures` arg:
+you can also enable them explicitly, by adding a `--futures` arg.

+This is required, e.g., when maintaining code that needs to support older Python versions.

 ```yaml
 - repo: https://github.com/sondrelg/pep585-upgrade